Owner Occupied Principal Residence Lending

-So, statistically, borrowers do not rescind the loans in any significant numbers (we cannot find any mention of it on-line or with our attorney where a loan was actually rescinded), the loan to values are good, they have an ability to repay the loan, they have an exit strategy, they pay the property taxes and insurance monthly, they do a consumer credit counseling class and the properties will likely appreciate in the coming months and years.
+So, statistically, borrowers do not rescind the loans in any significant numbers, the loan to values are good, they have an ability to repay the loan, they have an exit strategy, they pay the property taxes and insurance monthly, they do a consumer credit counseling class and the properties will likely appreciate in the coming months and years.

-If you are interested in making high yield investments, please fill out the form below so we can reach out to you.
+If you are interested in making high yield investments, you have the option to finance Non-Owner Occupied Loans or Owner Occupied loans through Sun Pacific Mortgage & Real Estate.
+Please fill out the form below so we can reach out to you.
 Or you can call our office at 707-523-2099 with any questions you may have.

 Fill This Out To Receive Specifics About Becoming An Investor With Us.

 There is no obligation to you and we guarantee your privacy.
 We are a licensed Broker and have worked with multitudes of private investors, some with us since 1988.